Metagenomic Read Mapping¶

 Score: Global alignment score of the template

-Expected: Expected alignment score if all mapping reads where smeared over all templates in the database
+Expected: Expected alignment score if all mapping reads were smeared over all templates in the database

 Template_length: Template gene length in nucleotides

-Template_Identity: Percent identity between the query and template sequence, over the length of the matching query sequence
+Template_Identity: Percent identity between the query and template sequence, over the length of the matching template sequence

 Template_Coverage: Percent of the template that is covered by the query